9V1KG/maidenhead/README.md

 ## maiden.py
 The script contains the class with functions to calculate the maidenhead locator (4 to 10 char), geographical position and/or the open location code (Google plus code).
-Run the script and input position, locator or open location code to ger the result.
+Run the script and input position, locator or open location code to get the result.

 To calculate Google plus code the openlocationcode module needs to be installed: